 It is probably right to state that precision agriculture will shape to a large extent the future of agriculture.
 Get inspired by the future perspectives of precision agriculture.

-Blockchain was first known as the technology behind the cryptocurrency Bitcoin and has since reached a hype status on its own due to many promises it holds.
-It is expected that blockchain can fundamentally change the way we organise financial and other transactions by establishing a shared layer of ‘truth’ and as such removing the need for intermediary parties (or ‘trusted third parties’).
-Essentially a distributed database secured by cryptographic algorithms, Blockchain supports a robust information system that removes the risk of ‘single point of failure’ and ensures the integrity of information.
+A technology that can deliver part of the solution is the blockchain.
+Blockchain was first known as the technology behind the cryptocurrency Bitcoin and has since reached a hype status on its own due to the many promises it holds.
+It is expected that blockchain can fundamentally change the way we organise financial and other transactions by establishing a shared layer of ‘truth’ and as such remove the need for intermediary parties (or ‘trusted third parties’).
+Essentially a distributed database secured by cryptographic algorithms, blockchain supports a robust information system that removes the risk of ‘single point of failure’ and ensures the integrity of information.

 (Experts: René Klein Lankhorst, Mark Aarts)